rdkcentral/DSM/README.md

 2. Runtime (Dobby/crun)

 # Build
 It assumes Linux based system.
 Currently tested on ubuntu/debian.
-By default DSM has a dependency on rbus and librbusprovider, but this can be toggled off as a build option
+DSM has an optional dependency on rbus and librbusprovider.
+This is currently off by default.

 1. Git clone project
 2. Enter main directory